Yixf-Self/MutationScan/README.md

 ## MutationScan
-MutationScan is a project implemented by pure Rust language for searching Muatation point directly in fastq files (support single-end or pair-end)
+MutationScan is a project implemented by pure Rust language for searching mutation point(s) directly in fastq files (support single-end or pair-end)

 ## Install
 > 1. Clone this project.